 Is it time to update your supply chain strategy?
 In the last year, we’ve seen big challenges worldwide supply chains, with companies turning away from Just in Time (JIT) to build up inventories to minimize the risks against the lack of stability and growing unpredictability.
 With so much uncertainty present, there’s never been a more important time to improve asset visibility and traceability through the integration of mobile data capture.

-If these issues sounds familiar, you will find answers to the key questions your business should be asking right now, like:
+If these issues sound familiar, you will find answers to the key questions your business should be asking right now, like:

 - Does your supply chain strategy fit your business needs?